Tight Bounds for Sparsifying Random CSPs: Introduction

 Because the relation $R$ does not have a restriction to $\mathbf{AND}_{c+1}$, this means that there must be some tuple $t \in R$ such that $\Delta(t, b_1b_2\dots b_r) \leq c$.
 For this tuple $t \in \{0,1\}^r$, we can then lower bound the number of constraints $S \in V_1 \times V_2 \times \dots \times V_r$ for which $\psi_S = t$: For an index $i \in [r]$, when $t_i = b_i$ (which is true for $r-c$ indices), we then know that there are $\geq n/2$ choices of index $j \in V_i$ for which $\psi_j = b_i$.
 On the other hand, when $t_i \neq b_i$, we know there is at least one choice, and so altogether, there are at least $(n/2)^{r-c}$ satisfied constraints.

-However, in order to shave of the extra $+1$ in the exponent of the sparsifier size, we need to take a more careful look at the structure of the satisfied constraints.
+However, in order to shave off the extra $+1$ in the exponent of the sparsifier size, we need to take a more careful look at the structure of the satisfied constraints.